CirroBuild/FrostiDocs/docs/develop/insert-data.md

 The following examples add a timestamp property to each line protocol message.
-This property is optional and can be omitted to allow the server to automatically assign the the server's system time as the row's timestamp value.
+This property is optional and can be omitted to allow the server to automatically assign the server's system time as the row's timestamp value.

 :::